Germantown, Maryland: Historical society

 The Germantown Historical Society (GHS) was formed in 1990 as a non-profit organization with a mission to educate the public about local history and preserve local historic sites.
 The GHS office and future museum is located in the historic Germantown Bank (1922) at 19330 Mateny Hill Road, across from the MARC railroad station.
 The GHS offers lectures on local history and has traveling exhibits about Germantown.
 It also sells the books, Liberty Mill T-shirts, and other souvenirs.
 The main fundraiser for the organization is the Germantown Community Flea Market, held on the first Saturday of the month April through November in the MARC parking lot, Rt.
 118 and Bowman Mill Drive, featuring more than 150 vendors.

 Media

 Germantown is served by a news and information website known as the Germantown Pulse.
 The Germantown Pulse covers a wide range of topics, including sports, schools, crime, music, and other events of note in the area.
+However, its main website ceased to update by August 2019.